pacak/bpaf/bpaf_derive/README.md

 is important and user needs to ensure that generated code typechecks.

 ### External processing
-It is possible to delegate extraction and some of the processig to some external function.
+It is possible to delegate extraction and some of the processing to some external function.
 For named field if external name is not specified - field name is used.
 ```ignore
 #[bpaf(external(verbose))]